remarkablemark/remarkablemark.github.io/_posts/2020/2020-08-19-async-await-promises.md

 ### Fulfilled

-Async/await is syntactical sugar that makes promises look synchronous (but the code is still async):
+Async/await is the syntactical sugar that makes promises look synchronous (but it's actually not):

 ```js
 (async () => {